-Factbox: Statistics on rape in India and some well-known cases
+Statistics on rape in India and some well-known cases

 More than 32,500 cases of rape were registered with the police in 2017, about 90 a day, according to the most recent government data.

-Graphic on Rape cases in India: here
+(Graphic: Rape cases in India - here)

 Instances of brutal rape and violence against the women who report it have given India the dismal reputation of being one of the worst places in the world to be female.
 Here are some cases:

+Later, a petition is filed in the Supreme Court, which leads to the Vishaka Guidelines being put into place, to protect women against sexual harassment at the workplace.

+1996: Law student Priyadarshini Mattoo is found raped and strangled in her Delhi flat.
+Santosh Kumar Singh, a fellow law student and son of a former senior police officer, is sentenced to death, after being initially acquitted due to a lack of evidence and then retried following a public outcry.

 Dec.
-2012: A 23-year-old student was beaten and gang-raped on a moving bus in the capital New Delhi and later died of her injuries.
-Five men and a juvenile were arrested - four of the men have been sentenced to death and one hanged himself during the trial.
+2012: A 23-year-old student is beaten and gang-raped on a moving bus in the capital New Delhi and later dies of her injuries.
+Five men and a juvenile are arrested - four of the men have been sentenced to death and one hanged himself during the trial.
 The juvenile was freed after completing three years in a reform home.

 The crime sparked large-scale protests and led thousands of women across India to break their silence over sexual violence that often goes unreported.
 Authorities stiffened penalties against sex crimes, introduced fast-track trials in rape cases and made stalking a crime.

 Jan.
-2018: An 8-year-old Muslim girl was gang-raped and murdered in Kathua town in northern India and six men, including a Hindu priest and three police officers, were convicted of the crime.
+2018: An 8-year-old Muslim girl is drugged, held captive in a temple and sexually assaulted for a week before being strangled and battered to death with a stone in Kathua town in northern India.

+Six men, including a Hindu priest and three police officers, were convicted of the crime.
+Three were given life sentences.

+Jul.
+2018: Eighteen men are charged in Chennai with repeatedly raping a 12-year-old girl over a seven-month period, sedating her with drugs and then taking her to vacant apartments in the block to assault her.

+Oct.
+2018: Catholic bishop Franco Mulakkal is arrested in Kerala after a nun accuses him of raping her repeatedly over two years.
+He has denied the charges.

 July 2019: A young woman who accused Uttar Pradesh state lawmaker Kuldeep Singh Sengar of raping her in 2017 and her lawyer are critically injured in a highway collision, when a truck hit the car in which they were traveling.
 The woman’s two aunts, who were also in the car, were killed.